flcks/flcks.github.io/README.md

-# flicks-hoster
+# found it!
-first iframe for flicks site
+hoster for flicks site